 - Led the UK Law Society/ City of London Law Society (CLLS) expert takeovers group from 2002-2015, and the CLLS Company Law Sub-Committee from 2002-2006

-- Member of the UK Financial Conduct Authority (FCA)'s Market Practitioner Panel, its wholesale market expert advisory group and former member from 2008-2016 of the FSA/ FCA's expert primary market Listing Authority Panel, which he chaired from 2012-2016
+- Member of the UK Financial Conduct Authority (FCA)'s Market Practitioner Panel, its wholesale market expert advisory group, for 6 years until April 2020 and former member from 2008-2016 of the FSA/ FCA's expert primary market Listing Authority Panel, which he chaired from 2012-2016

 - Appointed expert adviser on Brexit in 2015 to the UK Parliament's Treasury Committee.
-Has given evidence to the Treasury Committee on financial services regulation and governance
+Has given evidence to the Treasury Committee on financial services regulation and governance.
+Has given expert evidence on Foreign Direct Investment regulation to the House of Commons’ Bill Committee for the National Security and Investment Bill in November 2020

 Through these he has had extensive experience in the development of business regulation in the UK and EU and of working with governments and regulators on developing new law and regulation.
 He has been deeply involved in the development of the Companies Act 2006, including the enactment of statutory directors' duties and the changes to the shareholder derivative action, as well as in all developments to UK takeover law and regulation over the last twenty years, and the development of the UK listed company regulatory regime.